sambolino/flarED/README.md

 ## Output

-The output consists of a plot with altitude profile of electron density (sample plot is saved under img folder, you can choose not to save it or to save it somewhere else), csv file with columns of height and electron density and txt file with input Ix value and obtained parametres beta and h' (under results folder).
+The output consists of a plot with altitude profile of electron density (sample plot is saved under img folder, you can choose not to save it or to save it somewhere else), csv files (for flared and easyfit methods) with columns of height and electron density and txt file with input Ix value and obtained parametres beta and h' (under results folder).

 ![sample output](img/Figure_1.png)